Conversation

 |

-This is a port of FlatBuffers to Rust.
+This is a port of FlatBuffers to native Rust.
 It provides code generation and a runtime library derived from the C++ implementation.
 It utilizes the Rust type system to provide safe and fast traversal of FlatBuffers data.

 There are 188 tests, including many fuzz tests of roundtrips for various serialization scenarios.
 Initial benchmarks indicate that the canonical example payload can be written in ~700ns, and traversed in ~100ns.